-A person who is an alcoholic can experience excessive blackouts, shakiness from anxiety, sweating, and food/alcohol cravings.
-None of the latter symptoms are healthy, however, they are the most common symptoms of alcoholism.
+A person who is battling an alcohol addiction can experience excessive blackouts, shakiness from anxiety, sweating, and alcohol cravings.
+None of the latter symptoms are healthy.
+However, they are the most common symptoms of alcoholism.
 Other common symptoms of alcoholism include:

 Many of those with a drinking problem act differently when it comes to over-consuming alcohol.
 In a normal state, an individual may be nice, calm, and collected.
-However, because alcohol affects the ability for an individual to think normally and rationally, their behavior may drastically change.
+However, because alcohol affects an individual’s ability to think normally and rationally, their behavior may drastically change.

-Psychologically, an individual who is an alcoholic can suffer from fear, delirium, and sense of being unwanted or unloved.
+Psychologically, an individual who is an alcoholic can suffer from fear, delirium, and a sense of being unwanted or unloved.
 When an individual has a drinking problem, others around them may seem judgmental towards their addiction.
 Alcoholics often don’t think they are hurting anyone besides themselves.
 Unfortunately, alcohol abuse does emotionally hurt others who are close to the alcoholic.

 Additional Information About Alcoholism

 Alcohol affects people differently based on several factors.
 These include the amount someone consumes along with a person’s diet, height, and weight.
 There’s research demonstrating that alcohol affects males and females differently.
-This can make it hard to accurately judge an appropriate amount to drink, or to know how drunk someone is.
+This can make it hard to accurately judge an appropriate amount to drink or to know how drunk someone is.

 Sometimes a drinking problem begins when someone is trying to mask the pain of mental illness.
 For example, someone might want to subdue their depression by drinking to the point that they feel good.
 Many people suffering from mental illnesses including PTSD, bipolar disorder, schizophrenia, or postpartum depression may rely on alcohol to make them feel better.

 Alcohol addiction is particularly common among members of the military due to the frequency of PTSD.
 Painful memories from their time serving can make it hard to adjust when they come home back to a normal life.
 Again, since alcohol is legal, military members may not consider it a drug, even though it is.
 While problem drinking has increased in the military, it’s not something that is being overlooked.
-Again, alcohol treatment is available and you can click here to see our treatment options.
+Again, alcohol treatment is available, and you can click here to see our treatment options.

 Are you someone with a drinking problem or seeking to help a loved one who is an alcoholic?
 We’re here to assist you in the best ways that we can.
 We believe that anyone who makes a mistake with alcohol addiction deserves a second chance to live a better life.
 We offer a range of treatment programs, including: